gbif/hp-grscicoll/connected-systems.md

 Every week, GRSciColl synchronizes with the [Index Herbariorum](https://sweetgum.nybg.org/science/ih/) API.
 This means that it will use the information accessible via that API to update exsting entries whose sources are Index Herbariorum as well as create new entries.

 By default, one Index Herbariorum entry correspond to an institution entry as well as a collection entry in GRSciColl.
 This is because Herbaria are often botany collections within other institutions.
 You can read more about the rationale in [this GitHub issue](https://github.com/gbif/registry/issues/167).
 The synchronization process might generate duplicate institution entries as several herbaria can belong to the same university.
-See our [how-to page](/how-to#how-to-use-the-grscicoll-editing-interface) to handle these cases.
+See our [how-to page](/how-to#how-to-use-the-grscicoll-editing-interface) and [FAQ pages](/faq/#how-to-handle-duplicates) to handle these cases.

 Editors can disconnect institutions entries from Index Herbariorum and choose to edit the institution directly in the GRSciColl editing interface.
 See our [FAQ](/faq#how-to-link-specimen-related-occurrences-published-on-gbif-to-grscicoll-entries).